 CAUTION: Certain utilities, which are not subject to sales and use tax when purchased exclusively for residential use, become subject to sales and use tax when used for commercial purposes.
 If you are including electricity, natural gas, fuel oil, or kerosene in your calculation of home office expense, you should report use tax due on the prorated expense amount.
-The use tax on these utilities should be paid via the online PA-1, Use Tax Return, or if you are required to file a sales tax return, as part of that return.
-Go to department's website to obtain an e-Signature or log on and file the PA-1 through the department's e-Tides system.
-If you have a regular recurring use tax liability on utilities, you should register for a use tax account using the Online PA-100 at www.pa100.state.pa.us.
-Enter your Sales Tax License number in the space provided on the form.
+The use tax on these utilities should be paid via the online Use Tax Return, or if you are required to file a sales tax return, as part of that return.
+Please visit the myPATH website at mypath.pa.gov to file the Use Tax Return or to register for a use tax account if you have regular recurring use tax liability on utilities.